mimshiran/survival-analysis-R/README.md

 # survival-analysis
-Repository for Survival Analysis in International Relations chapter
+Repository for Survival Analysis in International Relations Chapter in Handbook of Research Methods in International Relations